paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-700-ports-and-waterways-safety.md

 (2) **Non-federal vessel traffic service operators.—** — An entity operating a non-Federal vessel traffic information service or advisory service pursuant to a duly executed written agreement with the Coast Guard, and any pilot acting on behalf of such entity, is not liable for damages caused by or related to information, advice, or communication assistance provided by such entity or pilot while so operating or acting unless the acts or omissions of such entity or pilot constitute gross negligence or willful misconduct.

+**(l)** The regulations required under section 109(a) of the Security and Accountability For Every Port Act of 2006 ([46 U.S.C.
+70001](./chapter-700-ports-and-waterways-safety.md#section-70001) note) dealing with notice of arrival requirements for foreign vessels on the Outer Continental Shelf shall not apply to a vessel documented under section 12105 unless the vessel arrives from a foreign port or place.

-**(l) Existing Authority.—** Nothing in this section shall be construed to alter the existing authorities of the Secretary to enhance navigation, vessel safety, marine environmental protection, and to ensure safety and preservation of life and property at sea.
+**(m) Existing Authority.—** Nothing in this section shall be construed to alter the existing authorities of the Secretary to enhance navigation, vessel safety, marine environmental protection, and to ensure safety and preservation of life and property at sea.

-**(m) Definitions.—** In this section:
+**(n) Definitions.—** In this section:

 (1) **Hazardous liquid cargo.—** — The term “hazardous liquid cargo” has the meaning given that term in regulations prescribed under [section 5103 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section5103&num=0&edition=prelim).